ShahriarAlomShakil/AlgoExam/README.md

     - **Key insight**: More frequent characters get shorter codes
     - **Properties**: Prefix-free (no code is prefix of another), optimal compression
     - **Time**: O(n log n) | **Space**: O(n)
+    - **Algorithm Steps**:
+      1. Count frequency of each character
+      2. Create leaf nodes for each character with their frequencies
+      3. Build min-heap of all leaf nodes
+      4. While heap has more than one node:
+         - Extract two nodes with minimum frequency
+         - Create new internal node with frequency = sum of two nodes
+         - Make extracted nodes children of new node
+         - Insert new node back into heap
+      5. Root of remaining tree is root of Huffman tree
+      6. Assign codes: left edge = '0', right edge = '1'

 ### Graph Algorithms (14-19)
 14. **BFS Shortest Path** - Breadth-first search for unweighted shortest paths